Tottenham: Tottenham cake

 Tottenham cake is a sponge cake baked in large metal trays, covered either in pink icing or jam (and occasionally decorated with shredded desiccated coconut).
 Tottenham cake's origins are unclear.
 There is reference to "tottenham cakes" as early as 1891 when the Far Famed Cake Company are credited as the originators of the confection.
 Another source states the cake "was originally sold by the baker Henry Chalkley from 1901, who was a Friend (or Quaker), at the price of one old penny, with smaller mis-shaped pieces sold for half an old penny".
 The pink colouring was derived from mulberries found growing at the Tottenham Friends burial ground.
 Originally "a peculiar local invention" of north London, the cake was later mass-produced by bakery chains such as Percy Ingle and Greggs.
-The cake featured on The Great British Bake Off TV programme broadcast Tuesday 17 September 2013 on BBC2.
+The cake was featured on The Great British Bake Off TV programme broadcast Tuesday 17 September 2013 on BBC2.